thoughtbot/action_client/README.md

 When a default `url:` key is specified, a request's full URL will be built by joining the base `default url: ...` value with the request's `path:` option.

-In this example, `ArticlesClient.configuration` will read directly from the environment-aware `config/clients/articles.yml` file.
+### Configuring your clients in YAML

-Consider the following configuration:
+Consider the following configuration file declared at `config/clients/articles.yml`:

 ```yaml
 # config/clients/articles.yml